Jonathanctyyy/BlockChain_Of_Things/README.md

 ## start local blockchain (in separate terminal) -- optional if deploy to localhost
 npx hardhat node

+## copy the deployed private key
+copy the private key to the deploy-web3.js

 ## deploy to the running hardhat node
 npx hardhat run scripts/deploy.js --network localhost